Navigating Casual Sex

 - less anxious about being wanted; your cards are on the table

 - able to focus and stay present with that you're feeling, experiencing and doing, leading to more fulfilling sex.

 When we begin an interaction thinking only of what we can get, unspoken desires can sometimes interfere by leaking out as needy conversations or creepy gestures.
 Don't.
 Just don't.
 Instead, know what you're offering for honest and playful encounters.

 What differentiates mediocre sex from fulfilling sex is connection and reverence.
-Sometimes in the pursuit of pleasure, we forget that sex is a core human need, like food and shelter, yet doesn’t command the same levels of respect.
+Sometimes in the pursuit of pleasure, we forget that sex is a core human need, like food and shelter, yet doesn't command the same levels of respect.
 Historically, sex has been blamed for manipulative or despicable behaviour in dating.
-But it needn’t be this way.
+But it needn't be this way.
 Respecting sex as something of value is a choice.
-By honouring its value, you are also creating permission for your lover to do the same.
-In fact, honouring sex, no matter how fleeting, means honouring yourself, your lover and the moment between you.
+By honoring its value, you are also creating permission for your lover to do the same.
+In fact, honoring sex, no matter how fleeting, means honoring yourself, your lover and the moment between you.